Grayforz2468/bebder/README.md

 Yo!
 Have you ever heard of bebder game?
 It's addictive, and quite...

-An unoffical web port of the hit game Bebder Game using the EasyRPG WebAssembly engine
+An unofficial web port of the hit game Bebder Game using the EasyRPG WebAssembly engine

 The original can be found here: https://gamejolt.com/games/bebdergame/467287